Course

 Continuous evaluation of the activities carried out by the student through:

-Important: in order to be able to average with the other exam, a minimum grade of 4/10 must be obtained.
-If less than 4/10 is obtained, this part must be recovered.
+Important: to be able to average with the other exam you must obtain a minimum rating of 4/10.
+If less than 4/10 is obtained, this part must be recovered. - Second semester: 25% (refundable)

-• Exercises and quizzes online or face-to-face (individual): 25% (non-refundable)
+- Online or face-to-face exercises and quizzes (individual): 25% (non-refundable)

-Important: to pass the subject you need to obtain a grade of 5/10 in the average of the two partials of the subject evaluation.
+Important: to pass the subject you must obtain a grade of 5/10 in the average of the two partials of the subject evaluation.

 The final mark of the subject is the result of the weighting of the marks obtained in each of the parts.